Romvan97/Winforms-Palindromes/README.md

 # Winforms-Palindromes
-Find all palindromes in a .txt file
+Find all palindromes in a .csv file